woossi0/suite/docs/usermanual/source/dataadmin/grib/index.rst

 Caveats
 -------

-Because of its relation to NetCDF, installing the GRIB extension will also add support for the NetCDF store as well.
+Because of its relation to NetCDF, installing the GRIB extension will also add support for the :ref:`NetCDF <dataadmin.netcdf>` store as well.

 ..
 Add tutorials here